Podcast

 • Extend

-The Four 'E's provide a structured approach to implementing anti-racist practices in Early Years settings.
-She explains that the framework was inspired by a conversation with early years consultant Kim Scott and aims to help educators remember key aspects of anti-racist practice.
+The Four 'E's provide a structured approach to implementing anti-racist practices in Early Years settings, to support educators' learning and development.
+She explains that the framework was inspired by a conversation with early years consultant Kim Scott, to help educators remember key aspects of anti-racist practice.
 You can find out more about The Four 'E's though Liz' work here.

 Liz' book recommendations

-Liz emphasizes the importance of diverse children's books that represent a wide range of experiences, cultures, and identities in early years settings.
-She recommends
+Liz emphasises the importance of diverse children's books that represent a wide range of experiences, cultures, and identities in Early Years settings.
+She calls out the following books, which centre on experiences of dark-skinned Black girls and themes of home, belonging, and cultural history:

 Tiny chair drawing with a smily face